rafa-diniz/Z-Tensor/README.md

   .ztensor file
 ```

-The decoder runs this in reverse: Zstandard decompresses the .ztensor file → serialized video is parsed to get the header info and the video content → reconstruct frames by undoing block matching → chroma upsampling in case the encoder used chroma subsampling → save video as playable .avi file.
+The decoder runs this in reverse: Zstandard decompresses the .ztensor file, the serialized payload is parsed to recover the header and encoded frame data, P-frames are reconstructed from motion vectors and residuals, chroma planes are upsampled when needed, and the decoded frames are saved as a playable video file.

 ---